So … what is meant by archery?

 Archery is, in physics terms, a fairly simple transference of potential (stored) energy held in a bent piece of wood to kinetic (propulsion) energy in a projectile.

-The archer puts potential energy into the bow by drawing back on an attached string whilst holding the bow in place.
+The archer puts potential energy into the bow by drawing back on a string attached at both ends to a springy, long piece of wood.
 Upon release of the string (to “loose”) the energy stored in the bent wood (one side compressed, the other stretched) is transferred directly to the projectile attached to the string as the wood returns to its normal shape.
-The kinetic energy applied to the arrow propels it (all things being executed well) in the direction of aim at a target of some description.
-The arrow will follow a parabolic path slowing due to air resistance.
+The kinetic energy applied to the arrow propels it (all things being executed well) in the direction of aim.
+The arrow will follow a parabolic path slowing and dropping due to air resistance and gravity.

 So now we know what archery is and how long its been about … what about the styles we have today?
 Is there one?
 Many?
 Are they all the same?
 Well, its complicated (as with everything in archery) ….